Frank Shields: Davis Cup

+Personal

-Shields had his issues both with interactions with other players, and with alcohol.
+Shields had his issues both with interactions with other players and with alcohol.
 In the late 1930s, Shields was known for making fun of the US tennis star Bryan Grant, the smallest American to win an international championship, saying "the little shaver" was hiding behind the net.
-Once a drunk Shields held Grant upside down, outside a hotel window.
+Once, a drunk Shields held Grant upside down, outside a hotel window.